ricekot/ricekot.github.io/_tabs/about.md

 # Hi there!

 My name is Akshath Kothari.
-I'm a third-year college student studying Mathematics and Mechanical Engineering at BITS Pilani, India.
+I'm a third-year college student at BITS Pilani, India and a Core Team Member at OWASP ZAP.
 I love all kinds of machines (especially computers), and I love learning new stuff.

 Get in touch: ricekot [at] gmail [dot] com